310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
 I know I sound insistent by constantly saying this, but you need to be more diligent about checking business-related messages!
-Promise your Taichou[^2] that!
+Promise your Taichou[^2] that you’ll do that!
 {% endbubble %}

 {% bubble Midori sad %}